3D Printer Resources

 This printer offers a water-soluble support material for detailed prints.

-Once it has been determined that the file does not violate the Library’s Policy on 3D Printing, your project will be included in a queue to be printed.
+Once it has been determined that a submitted file(s) does not violate our Policy on 3D Printing, your project will be included in a printing queue.
 To learn more about 3D printing and design, continue to read below or view our Events Calendar to register for a program (offered periodically).

 1. Creating or editing a model for the 3D Printer